-Today Microsoft has released a new Visual Basic Tools add-on for developers for creating Windows Phone 7 applications.
-The new add on pack is supported by Visual Studio 2010 Professional, Premium or Ultimate editions and allows Silverlight apps to be created for Windows 7 mobile devices.
+Today, Microsoft has released a new Visual Basic Tools add-on for developers, aimed at creating applications for Windows Phone 7.
+This new add-on pack is supported by Visual Studio 2010 Professional, Premium, or Ultimate editions, and it enables developers to create Silverlight apps specifically for Windows 7 mobile devices.

 Via Slashgear